Every small business owner has a lot to do but little time to accomplish everything.

 Unfortunately, failure to do so can doom your business.

-Here are eight practical tips that you can implement today to increase the profitability of your small business:
+Here are eight practical tips you can implement today to increase the profitability of your small business:

 1. Evaluate what’s working and what isn’t working.